-General elective credit may be granted for qualifying internship or co-op work experience, but is not mandatory.
+Technical elective credit may be granted for qualifying internship or co-op work experience, but is not mandatory.
 Credit can only be awarded for work experience performed in an engineering environment where the student is under the supervision of qualified personnel.
-One credit is granted for each increment of 480 hours of employment (or 12 weeks at 40 per week) up to a maximum of three credits.
+One credit is granted for each increment of 200 hours of employment (or 5 weeks at 40 per week) up to a maximum of three credits.
 The credit needs to be placed on a student’s schedule during normal registration time for the semester.
 The credit can only be placed on a schedule for the semester a student plans to work at the internship or immediately one semester after the work experience.
 A grade of “S” or “U” is earned based on the completion and results of the Practical Work Evaluation form and Supervisor Evaluation form.

 The following is a step-by-step description of the process in order to receive credit:

 - In order to place either an internship or co-op credit on your schedule, students will need to complete the EIN 4944 Registration Request Form.

 - Toward the completion of the experience, students need to complete the Practical Work Evaluation Form.